krakend/krakend-documentation/extending/plugin-tools.md

     parent: extending
 ---

 The plugin validator is an online tool that allows you to find problems with your plugin dependencies.
-KrakenD is strict on which versions of libraries you can use, so it's important to make sure that your dependencies are compatible with the selected KrakenD versions.
+Go plugins are strict on which versions of libraries you can use, so it's important to make sure that your dependencies are compatible with the selected KrakenD versions.

 ## Access the online plugin validation tools